Top hat

 The Bat

-The fancy dress Bat became popular after the creation of the operetta Die Fledermaus (1874) by Johann Strauss II.
-In the operetta, the costume of the Bat is worn by a man, but the ladies were very fond of this “animal”.
+The fancy-dress Bat became popular after the creation of the operetta Die Fledermaus (1874) by Johann Strauss II.
+In the operetta, the Bat costume is worn by a man, but ladies soon became very fond of this “animal”.

 Bowler hat